lukasmonk/lucaschessR2/bin/OS/linux/Engines/ct800/readme.txt

 - PC-Linux (UCI)
 - Android  (4.1 or higher running on ARMv7-A or higher; UCI)
 - RaspPi   (UCI)
+- macOS    (UCI, for both x86 and ARM based Macs)

 Note: unfortunately, Apple iOS cannot enjoy support because the terms of the app store are incompatible with the GPL, and iOS does not allow installations